Ayushman-500/Miwok-App/README.md

 Miwok App
 ===================================

 This app displays lists of vocabulary words for the user to learn the Miwok language.
-Used in a Udacity course in the Beginning Android Nanodegree.
+I learned to build this app in a Udacity course ([Android Basics: Multiscreen Apps](https://www.udacity.com/course/android-basics-multiscreen-apps--ud839)).

 Pre-requisites
 --------------